Force over Distance: Chapter 26

 Eli’s “gathering” had been in full swing for an hour when Chloe finally got Rush to make an appearance.

-Young was sitting at a table near the back, a beaten metal cup full of grain alcohol in front of him.
+Young was sitting at a table near the back, a beaten metal cup of grain alcohol under his fingertips.
 He sat with Scott, Eli, Park, and Greer.
-Someone, probably Eli, had rigged up an interface between someone’s iPod and Destiny’s sound system.
+Someone, probably Eli, had rigged up an interface between an iPod and Destiny’s sound system.

 When Chloe showed up with Rush in tow, a look of flushed triumph on her face, Greer leaned over to Scott.
 “You owe me,” the sergeant said, “your second lettuce ration.”

-“It’ll be years before we have enough lettuce for salads,” Park said consolingly to Scott.
+“It’ll be years before we have enough lettuce for salads,” Park said consolingly.

 Rush looked like all of Young’s problems and at least two of his looming existential crises wrapped in pure attitude.
-What kind of attitude?
-That was hard to say.
-The spectacular running light of the scientist’s thoughts carried overtones of confusion and suspicion.
-There was some diamond-edged disdain spiking the mix.
+The spectacular running light of the scientist’s thoughts carried overtones of confusion and suspicion with diamond-edged disdain spiking the mix.

-“Hey guys,” Chloe said, taking the seat next to Scott.
-“Dr. Rush was just going to settle a little debate between me and Eli.”
+“Hey guys.”
+Chloe slid into the open seat next to Scott.
+“Dr. Rush agreed to settle a little debate between me and Eli.”

 “Actually.”
 Rush hesitated, eyed the exit, and leaned into his crutch.
 “Whatever the issue at hand—I’m sure Chloe’s right.”